15-MINUTE CHEESE CAKE (6-25-99) 9-2-00 top of page

 ½ teaspoon salt

-in warm draft free place.
-Allow starter to work 12 to 24 hours
+Mix well and cover and set crock in warm draft free place.
+Allow starter to work 12 to 24 hours before using.

-Pecan Pumpkin Dessert (From Country Magazine) 9-23-00 top of page
+PECAN PUMPKIN DESSERT (From Country Magazine) 9-23-00 Top of page

 2 15 oz. solid pack pumpkin